xebialabs-community/devops-keycloak-examples/README.md

 # Digital.ai Release with Keycloak

-Demo that walks you through the steps to set up Digital.ai Release and Deploy with Keycloak.
+This demo walks you through the steps to set up Digital.ai Release and Deploy with Keycloak.

 **Highlights**